abdkhan/react_youtube_player/README.md

 *built with React*

-**Brief:** This is a full-stack project to send out surveys to people and record their responses.
+**Brief:** This is a frontend project built on React.
+It can let a user search for videos on youtube and play them in the browser.

 -----------------------------